apache/incubator-gluten/docs/get-started/Velox.md

 ```

 **Build Velox separately**

+Gluten still uses Velox under oap-project and does daily update with upstream(meta) Velox.

 Scripts under `/path/to/gluten/ep/build-velox/src` provide `get_velox.sh` and `build_velox.sh` to build Velox separately, you could use these scripts with custom repo/branch/location.